Ajanta Express: History

 After the track from Manmad to Parbhani was converted to broad gauge in 1992–95 and the track from Parbhani to Mudkhed and Nizamabad was still not converted, the train was re-routed between Kacheguda and Manmad via Bidar and Parbhani in 1995–1996 because the metre gauge had been converted between Vikarabad and Parbhani by then.
 In 2007, the train again diverted to its old route which had been converted into broad gauge in 2002–2003.

 Ajanta Express (Kacheguda–Manmad) was the fastest metre-gauge train in India with an average speed of 42.5 kph in 1967.

 Overview

 The train is named after the Ajanta Caves in Aurangabad.
-It runs daily and connects important stations such as Nizamabad, Nanded, Aurangabad and Nagarsol.
+It runs daily and connects important stations such as Nizamabad, Nanded, Parbhani, Jalna, Aurangabad and Nagarsol.

-The 17063 Manmad–Secunderabad Ajanta Express has an average speed of 52 km/h and covers 620 km in 12 hours.
-The 17064 Secunderabad–Manmad Ajanta Express has an average speed of 47 km/h and covers 620 km in 13 hours and 15 minutes.
+The 17063 Manmad–Kacheguda Ajanta Express has an average speed of 48 km/h and covers 624 km in 12 hours 55 minutes.
+The 17064 Kacheguda–Manmad Ajanta Express has an average speed of 47 km/h and covers 624 km in 13 hours and 25 minutes.

 Timings

-The train departs from Secunderabad Junction at 6:50 p.m. and arrives at Manmad Junction at 8:05 a.m. the next day.
-It departs from Manmad Junction at 8:50 p.m. and arrives at Secunderabad Junction at 8:50 a.m. the next day.
+The train departs from Kacheguda at 6:40 p.m. and arrives at Manmad Junction at 8:05 a.m. the next day.
+It departs from Manmad Junction at 8:50 p.m. and arrives at Kacheguda at 9:45 a.m. the next day.